Loading

 We can support victims of domestic and family violence by assisting them to regularise their visa status.

-If you’re affected by family and domestic violence, you’re not alone.
+If you’re affected by domestic and family violence, you’re not alone.
 There is support available, regardless of your visa status.
+You have the right to a safe environment in Australia.

-If you are not in a life-threatening emergency, you can ask the police or your local court about getting a protection order to protect yourself and your family.
+Protection orders are nationally recognised.
+You can ask the police or your local court about getting a protection order to protect you and your family.

 National support services